MiawMiaw519/Flexible_ChatBot/README.md

         GOOGLE_API_KEY=CLÉ

-        ici la clé est une clé API de google
+        ici la clé est une clé API de google here, the key is a Google API key

     2)
         Go to app.py and add the pages you want to register in the root , ex :